12.13. LDAP Login

-The LDAP (Lightweight Directory Access Protocol) is a login option that authenticates users against an LDAP server instead of locally created users.
+The LDAP (Lightweight Directory Access Protocol) is a login option that authenticates users against an LDAP server.

 There are two steps to setting up a user to login via LDAP

 - configure LDAP domain

 - create a user and specify he/she be authenticated against an LDAP domain

 After you have created a LDAP Domain , a checkbox called “LDAP Authentication” appears at the login screen as shown below.

 If you configure an LDAP domain, a checkbox will be shown on the login page